codio-templates/hello-turtle-c-/.guides/content/Lab--Variables-62af.md

 1) Use the code editor to the left.

-2) Enter the code below.
+2) Copy the code below.

 ```c++
 string english = "Hello";